 Capital and Ports

 Every self respecting island has its island ports.
 Curacao has no less than six and they are all natural harbors.
 Saint Anna Bay is actually the entrance to the largest natural harbor in the Caribbean, called Schottegat.
 It is surrounded by Curacao’s capital Willemstad and a number of residential areas.
 This port was developed mainly through the establishment of the Shell refinery.
-Willemstad is included on the world’s heritage list, by UNESCO.
+Willemstad is on the world’s heritage list, by UNESCO.
 It is a place where past en present merge harmoniously.
 It is a picturesque town, with many restored historical buildings.
 Saint Anna Bay divides the town into two parts; Punda and Otrobanda.

 Punda’s Floating Market

 Otrobanda by Night